harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/update-jira-issues-in-cd-stages.md

 ![](static/status-and-transition.png)

 If the issue is not part of a Jira workflow and does not have transition options, then the step will fail.
-For more information, go to [Statuses and transitions](https://support.atlassian.com/jira-cloud-administration/docs/work-with-issue-workflows/#Workingwithworkflows-steps) from Atlasssian.
+For more information, go to [statuses and transitions](https://support.atlassian.com/jira-cloud-administration/docs/work-with-issue-workflows/#Workingwithworkflows-steps) from Atlasssian.

-### Add issue fields
+### Add Issue fields

 You can select specific fields to update within a Jira issue.
-For more information, go to [Jira Custom Fields](https://support.atlassian.com/jira-cloud-administration/docs/custom-fields-types-in-company-managed-projects/).
+For more information, go to [Jira custom fields](https://support.atlassian.com/jira-cloud-administration/docs/custom-fields-types-in-company-managed-projects/).

 In **Optional Configuration**, select **+ Fields** to add Jira fields.